 ON THIS PAGE: You will learn about the different ways doctors use to treat children with brain stem glioma.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 To take advantage of these newer treatments, all children should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
-For brain stem glioma, a neuro-oncologist (a doctor who specializes in CNS tumors) may also be involved with treatment.
+For brain stem glioma, a neuro-oncologist may also be involved with treatment.
+A neuro-oncologist is a doctor who specializes in CNS tumors.
 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

-Descriptions of the most common treatment options for a brain stem glioma are listed below.
+Descriptions of the most common treatment options for brain stem glioma are listed below.
 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and the child’s overall health.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Three types of treatments are used to treat brain stem glioma in children: radiation therapy, chemotherapy, and surgery.
 Sometimes, these treatments are used together.

 The treatment of brain stem glioma for children with the genetic condition neurofibromatosis type 1 may differ.
-A tumor in a child with NF1 may be low-grade even though it looks diffuse, and therefore, active surveillance (also called watchful waiting) may be recommended to watch the tumor for signs that it is worsening.
+A tumor in a child with NF1 may be low-grade even though it looks diffuse, and therefore, active surveillance or watchful waiting may be recommended to watch the tumor for signs that it is worsening.
 Treatment would begin if the tumor started to grow and spread.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Because radiation therapy can sometimes cause problems with the normal growth and development of a child’s brain, the doctor may choose to treat the tumor in another way.
 To avoid or reduce the need for radiation therapy in young children, the doctor may first use chemotherapy to shrink the tumor.
 Learn more about radiation therapy.